tapaswenipathak/Internship/README.md

 ## Scheduling calls

 If you are interested in the internship, please book a slot using https://calendly.com/tapaswenipathak.
+Please make sure the voice in the hangout call works.

 If you have [internet issues](https://gyazo.com/e006580e3ee8d1d3f57a6e10ac19569c) just drop a ping, I will call you.